ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ### GENERICS
 - rust doesnt have higher kinded types, e.g. something like `Option<V<T>>` with `V` and `T` as generic params
 - Monomorphization: generics are expanded and defined for each type used at compile time, so no perf hit for using generics
+    - this is similar to how c++ templates work
 ### TRAITS
 - follows orphan rule
     - cannot implement _external_ traits on _external_ types